Seundiamond/People-Analytics-with-MySQL/README.md

 ## 6. Conclusion

 The Employee Workforce Analytics project aims to provide valuable insights to support HR decisions.

+- The Gender breakdown is categorized into 3; Male, female and none conforming, from the chart, the male is the highest, while the non-conforming is a small percentage.
+- For the race/ethnicity breakdown, we have about 7 different ethnicity, the whites here is the highest amount
+- The highest number of employees by age are within the range of 35-44
+- According to the chart, we have more employees working at the headquarters which is about 75%
+- Average length of employees who have been terminated is 10 years.
+- There is a  bit of gender balance of both male and female for each department, with the male gender been slightly higher by 2% for each.
+- Auditing department has the highest turnover rate.
+- The highest number of employees live in Ohio, while the lowest number live in Kentucky
+- The employee count has increased overtime based between 2000 and 2020